 “I always wanted to do a western,” remarked Assante to The Fresno Bee shortly before the movie debuted on HBO.
 “Blind Justice appealed to me because the character isn’t a typical western hero at all.
 It’s more like a samurai film where the hero is virtually blind.
 He’s a seer of shadows.
 He sees shadows within people.
 Canaan is an idealist too, despite what he’s seen in the war, and despite what’s happened to him.
 He’s also capable of being a cold-blooded judge, jury, and executioner.”

-“That’s true,” asserts Spence, “but Jack had also just shot The Last Outlaw (1993) for Mickey Rourke and HBO, and that was certainly one of the main influences behind working with him.
+“That’s true,” asserts Spence, “But Jack had also just shot The Last Outlaw (1993) for Mickey Rourke and HBO and that was certainly one of the main influences behind working with him.
 I thought he did some nice work in that.
-He and I were both foreigners of course, and along with Ian McElhinney brought about a slightly more European contingent to the movie.
-For the most part though it was an L.A crew – very sophisticated – but they were quite taken by the horse wranglers and this habit of chewing tobacco.
+He and I were both foreigners, and along with Ian McElhinney brought about a slightly more European contingent to the movie.
+For the most part, though, it was an L.A. crew – very sophisticated – but they were quite taken by the horse wranglers and this habit of chewing tobacco.
 Within three weeks they’d all adopted these masculine, tobacco-spitting, he-man personas [laughs].
 It was a lot of fun.”

 A decade shy of him hitting his creative nirvana with Carnivale, Knauf is a writer who’s more recently been associated with churning out a host of comics for Marvel.
 There’s a synergy, then, in how Knauf purportedly drew inspiration for Blind Justice from DC’s Jonah Hex, specifically in relation to its Civil War background and Canaan’s snarling demeanour.
 That said, Knauf still paints Caanan with enough originality for him not to be a clone, and Assante’s contribution can’t be understated.
 The actor brings his usual intensity to the role and it’s a joy to witness.